-A property that is unoccupied and unfurnished for over 2 years is classed as a Long Term Empty property and will be subject to an additional premium of 50% on the basic full charge.
-This is in accordance with Section 11B of the Local Government Finance Act 1992 which gave Council's the power to charge a premium in these circumstances.
+A property that is unoccupied and unfurnished for over two years is classed as a Long Term Empty property and will be subject to an additional premium of 50% on the basic full charge.
+This is in accordance with Section 11B of the Local Government Finance Act 1992, which gave councils the power to charge a premium in these circumstances.

 Discount Class D: This is a 100% discount for a maximum period of up to 12 months.
-To qualify for this discount the property must meet the same criteria that was required under the previous Class A exemption (which was abolished from 1st April 2013);
+To qualify for this discount the property must meet the same criteria that were required under the previous Class A exemption (which was abolished from 1 April 2013);